pgherveou/gulp-awspublish/README.md

 ### awspublish.create(options)

 Create a Publisher.
-Options are passed to knox to create a s3 client.
+Options are used to create an `aws-sdk` S3 client.
+At a minimum you must pass a `bucket` option, to define the site bucket.
+If you are using the [aws-sdk suggestions](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) for credentials you do not need to provide anything else.

-Please see [knox](https://github.com/LearnBoost/knox#client-creation-options) for more details about these options
+Also supports credentials specified in the old [knox](https://github.com/LearnBoost/knox#client-creation-options) format, a `profile` property for choosing a specific set of shared AWS creds, or and `accessKeyId` and `secretAccessKey` provided explicitly.

 #### Publisher.publish([headers], [options])